Road trip: Wisconsin's Muir Tour

 For more, see The divine Devil's Lake.

-Events: First Sunday in June, open house (free admission) at Devil’s Lake, Mirror Lake and other state parks in Wisconsin.
+Events: First Saturday and Sunday in June, open house (free admission) at Devil’s Lake, Mirror Lake and other state parks in Wisconsin.

 Where to stay: The Willowood Inn just south of Baraboo is a neat and comfortable mom-and-pop motel with 15 units and a two-bedroom cottage with kitchen.
 Three units are available for pets.
 There's a fire pit in the back yard, grills, a playground and a heated outdoor pool.
 It's closest to Devil's Lake State Park.
 888-356-5474.